sveltecult/franken-ui-site/src/content/docs/progress.md

 # Progress

-<p class="mt-2 text-xl text-muted-foreground">Defines progress bars that indicate how far along a process is.</p>
+<p class="mt-2 uk-text-lead">Defines progress bars that indicate how far along a process is.</p>

 ## Usage